etu/etu.github.io/src/content/blog/2024/07/prune-gh-pages-branches.md

 This shows a reduction from approximately 386 MiB to 296 MiB.
 However, I believe GitHub can further optimize the repository size internally.

+*Update:* After squashing some more commits, the repository size reported by the API is now about 161 MiB.

 Upon inspecting my local clone of the repository, it was about 680 MiB before the squash.
 After running `git gc --aggressive --prune=now`, it shrank to about 354 MiB.